jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 ### Ubuntu Mir

 Not to be outdone Ubuntu saw an opportunity to come up with an X replacement and announced the Mir project in early 2013.
-Unfortunately this has met with serious opposition from the X and Wayland communities seeing this as an outside effort to *"corner the market"*, even to the point in 2013 of Intel, who supports Wayland, [rejecting XMir support](http://arstechnica.com/information-technology/2013/09/intel-rejection-of-ubuntus-mir-patch-forces-canonical-to-go-own-way/ "Intel Rejects XMir") in it's Linux opensource graphic driver package.
+Unfortunately this has met with serious opposition from the X and Wayland communities seeing this as an outside effort to *"corner the market"*, even to the point in 2013 of Intel, who supports Wayland, [rejecting XMir support](http://arstechnica.com/information-technology/2013/09/intel-rejection-of-ubuntus-mir-patch-forces-canonical-to-go-own-way/ "Intel Rejects XMir") in its Linux opensource graphic driver package.

 Ubuntu is the only Linux operating system to support Mir and development has been delayed as the project has taken on the monumental task of replacing X.  Ubuntu was criticized for not joining the Wayland group's work but I think that may have been somewhat without warrant.
 Ubuntu has a business use case--they are looking to make a compositor that could adapt based on form factor, something not unlike how Android works.
 This would enable them to make Ubuntu for tablets, phones, TVs, even smaller devices electronic devices.
 Mir would be customizable to Ubuntu's hardware dreams and they could sell hardware and perhaps make some money.
 Will this strategy work?
 We will have to wait and see.